 ROUTE: The Official Route for the Furnace Creek 508 is included in the Race Magazine and on the website.
-The 508 mile course covers 35,000 feet of cumulative elevation gain while passing through Valencia, Mojave, Randsburg, Trona, Panamint Valley, Death Valley, Stove Pipe Wells, Furnace Creek, Badwater, Shoshone, Baker, Amboy, and Twenty Nine Palms.
+The 508 mile course covers 35,000 feet of cumulative elevation gain while passing through Santa Clarita, Mojave, Randsburg, Trona, Panamint Valley, Death Valley, Stove Pipe Wells, Furnace Creek, Badwater, Shoshone, Baker, Amboy, and Twenty Nine Palms.

 STARTING LOCATION: Hilton Garden Inn 27710 The Old Road, Santa Clarita, CA 91355, 661-254-8800.
 Driving instructions from the San Fernando Valley: Proceed north on Interstate 5 for about 20 miles, exit at Magic Mountain Parkway in the Valencia part of Santa Clarita, and the Inn is on the west side of the interstate, next door to Marie Callendars.
 All entrants who plan on obtaining a room the night before the race are encouraged to stay at the Hilton Garden Inn.
-It has comfortable facilities and a restaurant next door, making prerace logistics as convenient as possible.
 You must call immediately to get a room reservation.
 The hotel has only 105 rooms (40 with king beds and 65 with two double beds) available at the special 508 rate of \$88.00, so be sure to mention the special 508 code, "AdventureCORPS," when you make your reservation.
-Alternative: Holiday Inn Express Hotel, 661-284-2101, www.hiexpress.com/santaclarita.
+If they are sold out, consider the Holiday Inn Express Hotel, 661-284-2101, www.hiexpress.com/santaclarita.